PrismLibrary/Prism-Documentation/docs/wpf/modules.md

 ### Dependency Injection and Modular Applications

-Containers like the **Unity**, **DryIoc** and **NInject** allow you to easily use Inversion of Control (IoC) and Dependency Injection, which are powerful design patterns that help to compose components in a loosely-coupled fashion.
+Containers like **Unity** and **DryIoc** allow you to easily use Inversion of Control (IoC) and Dependency Injection, which are powerful design patterns that help to compose components in a loosely-coupled fashion.
 It allows components to obtain references to the other components that they depend on without having to hard code those references, thereby promoting better code re-use and improved flexibility.
 Dependency injection is very useful when building a loosely coupled, modular application.
 Prism is designed to be agnostic about the dependency injection container used to compose components within an application.

 Regardless of which of the three containers is chosen, Prism will use the container to construct and initialize each of the modules so that they remain loosely coupled.